uliw/esbmtk/docs/manual/manual-1.rst

     \frac{d[PO_{4}]_{D}}{dt}= \frac{F_{POP} + F_d - F_u - F_b}{V_D}

-which is easily encoded as a Python function:
+for the deep ocean.

+The above can easily be implemented in Python as:

 .. code:: ipython